 Chickens eat a wide range of foods.
-Chickens are omnivores, which means they eat anything they can get their hands on.
+Chickens are omnivores, which means they eat a wide variety of foods they can find.
 If you’re new to raising chickens, you might be wondering what chickens eat to stay healthy.
-When it comes to feeding your pets or other animals, you want to select the best options to ensure that they grow healthy and live a long life.
+WWhen it comes to feeding your chickens, you want to select the best options to ensure that they grow healthy and live a long life.

 Raw foods such as fruits and vegetables, in addition to high-quality processed feeds, can help chickens maintain a balanced diet and ensure their health.
-A diet high in raw fruits and vegetables, including spinach, will benefit chickens.
+A diet supplemented with foods like spinach can benefit chickens.

 This article will cover